 Reality: Modern CMS systems actually make it possible to stand up new sites in weeks rather than months, meaning you can get to market faster and more efficiently than with a legacy system like Adobe AEM or Drupal.
-In addition, by replacing complicated legacy CMS platforms with user-centric, low code systems, you can lessen IT dependency.
-Not only does this independence give you the publishing freedom you need, but it makes it possible for those IT teams we’ve mentioned to focus on other projects.
-All this culminates in saving not only money, but valuable time you can reinvest into your business.
+In addition, by replacing complicated legacy CMS platforms with user-centric, low-code systems, you can lessen IT dependency.
+Not only does this independence give you the publishing freedom you need, but it also makes it possible for IT teams to focus on other projects.
+All this culminates in saving not only money but also valuable time which you can reinvest into your business.

 Myth #4: Cross-platform delivery is possible using multiple CMS systems.

 Reality: It is possible to deliver a single piece of content through multiple CMS systems, but the same consistency and inefficiency issues persist.
 Remember that survey answer about depending on other departments?
 This is where you see that problem magnified.

 As an example, consider a business that has four different CMS platforms.
 This organization likely has four different departments or teams updating each CMS to publish the same piece of content.
 This leads to four separate workflows that constantly disrupt your content delivery process.

 But with content governance, a key component is assigning ownership.
 It’s difficult to assign ownership when you have multiple teams needing separate workflows to publish a piece of content.
 These four separate entities, if merged into one single CMS within a unified team, would have a clear point of central ownership.

 Myth #5: Content sharing and cross-promotion happens off-site, so the CMS doesn’t matter.